till-s/mecatica-usb/README.md

          vivado -mode tcl -source tcl/Usb2Example.tcl -tclargs --ulpi-clk-mode-inp 0

-     this will create the project for the ULPI clock-output mode (which is also the default).
+     this will create the project for the ULPI output-clock mode (which is also the default).

-Once the project has been created you may start vivado on GUI mode, navigate to the project and open it.
+Once the project has been created you may start vivado in GUI mode, navigate to the project and open it.
 Proceed to synthesizing, implementing and eventually producing a bit-file which should be loaded on the target via JTAG or linux on the Zynq target.